-Note: For important information regarding the safe operation of this type of vehicle, see General Information in the Wheels and Tires chapter.
+Note: There is additional important information regarding the safe operation of this type of vehicle in this manual.
+See General Information (page 291).

-Note: Do not use 4H or 4L mode on dry, hard surfaced roads.
-Doing so can produce excessive noise, increase tire wear and may damage drive components.
-4H or 4L mode is only intended for consistently slippery or loose surfaces.
-Use of 4L mode on these surfaces may produce some noise, such as occasional clunks, but should not damage drive components.
+Note: Do not use 4H or 4L modes on dry, hard surfaced roads.
+Doing so can produce excessive noise, increase tire wear and could damage drive components.
+We intend 4H or 4L modes only for consistently slippery or loose surfaces.
+Use of 4L mode on these surfaces could produce some noise, such as occasional clunks, but should not damage drive components.

-Note: Selecting 4L when your vehicle is moving, should not perform a shift until your vehicle is stationary.
-This is normal and should be no reason for concern.
-Refer to Shifting to or from 4L (4X4 Low) for proper operation.
+Note: When you select 4L when your vehicle is moving, it does not perform a shift until your vehicle is stationary.
+This is normal and is no reason for concern.

 Note: You can switch on and switch off the electronic locking differential by pressing the locking differential button.
-See Electronic Locking Differential (page 171).
+See Electronic Locking Differential (page 173).